We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 When it comes to researching new electric cookers there are several factors to consider.
 Once you have purchased your new cooker you will have it for years to come, so it is important that you have all the details you need.

-In this review, we have researched and compiled a comprehensive and concise list of what we feel are the best freestanding electric cookers available for you to compare and buy now, including a list of what we think are the seven most important things you should consider when researching and choosing your electric cooker.
+In this review, we have researched and compiled a comprehensive and concise list of what we feel are the best electric cookers available for you to compare and buy today, including a list of what we think are the seven most important things you should consider when researching and choosing your electric cooker.

 As for all our reviews, our goal when compiling this electric cooker review is to ensure that you have all the information you need to make informed buying decisions based on your needs and budget whilst saving you hours of time in research.